Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 ## GLSL Improvements

-- For forward `ZPN` sampling, pass `WcsHeader.zpnUpperEta` through the spare `ProjectionParams` float slot and use it to reject samples with `nativeDistance > zpnUpperEta`.
-This lets `projectZpnToWcsPlane(...)` avoid evaluating the derivative polynomial per fragment; Java already computes this bound once per `WcsHeader` for inverse `ZPN`.
 - Upload WCS `crval` already converted to radians, or add radians alongside the current plane-unit value.
 This would remove the per-fragment `crval / planeUnitsPerRad` conversion from the TAN/ARC/AZP/ZPN and surface-map